 Young People & Families

-Programmes are offered to young people and their families.
+Barefoot is supported by BT, BCS and CAS (Computing at School).
+Through The CyberHub Trust, programmes are offered to young people and their families.
 For example, local schoolchildren (5 years & older), their parents, or senior citizens (grandparents) can be introduced to, and then educated about, cyber security.
 This might include presentations, workshops, online courses and educational activity, including quizzes and site visits.
-For the most part, these will be free courses/activities, provided by, among others, partners including:Follow this link to find out more about BT Barefoot.
+For the most part, these will be free courses/activities, provided by, among others, partners including:Follow this link to find out more about Barefoot.

 The CyberHub Trust supports the work of CyberFirst Schools, to encourage collaboration between local schools, national and local companies and organisations who share the aim of encouraging young people to engage with computer science and the application of cyber security in every day technology.